-The Highly Sensitive Person is Elaine Aron’s groundbreaking book providing a thorough and detailed overview on the traits, life and psychology of HSPs.
+In The Highly Sensitive Person Elaine Aron provides a thorough and detailed description of the personality traits and psychology of highly sensitive people.

 - Bullet Summary